Flexostat/Docs/UserManual/Overview.md

 #Operating Overview

-Setting up the turbidostat generally takes two days sepparated by an autoclave step.
+Setting up the turbidostat generally takes two days separated by an autoclave step.
 This can all be done in one day if you wait for the autoclave.

 ##Day -1:

 1. Prepare media using your preferred method.
   *  If autoclaving media with the rest of the turbidostat components clamp off the media line to prevent media from flowing into the culture tubes.
-    *  Keep in mind, continuous culture devices consume one volume per chamber per generation, so yeast doubling every 90 minutes in 15ml volumes over eight chambers takes 15 ml * 8  / 1.5 hr = 80 ml/hr or about 2 L per day.
+  *  Keep in mind, continuous culture devices consume one volume per chamber per generation, so yeast doubling every 90 minutes in 15ml volumes over eight chambers takes 15 ml * 8  / 1.5 h = 80 ml/h or about 2 L per day.
 2. [Assemble and autoclave the closed system][1]

 ## Day 0:

 1. Attach non-autoclavable parts
   * Attach sterile syringe